nmfs-opensci/container-images/README.md

 ## Stable set of images

-There are many other images in the `images` folder that are experimental in nature. *If you are looking for standard Python or R Docker images, go to the base Docker stacks linked above.*
+There are many other images in the `images` folder that are experimental in nature. *If you are looking for vanilla Python or R Docker images, go to the base Docker stacks linked above.*

 | Image                                                                                                                                                                                                                                                                                                                                                                                                                                       | Description                                                                                                                                                                                                           | Open                                                                                                                                                                                                                                                                                                                                                      | info                                                                                                                                                                                                                      |